 Final Commission orders are subject to reconsideration by filing a motion for reconsideration under the Vermont Rules of Civil Procedure.
 Any final decision by the Commission may be appealed to the Vermont Supreme Court, except for decisions made by the Commission regarding compensation in condemnations, which are appealed to Vermont Superior Court.
 Any appeal of a Commission order is governed by the Rules of Appellate Procedure.

-In order to appeal a Commission decision, you must have been a formal party to the case and you must file a notice of appeal with the Clerk of the Commission.
+To appeal a Commission decision, you must have been a formal party to the case and you must file a notice of appeal with the Clerk of the Commission.

 Deposition – an opportunity to ask questions of another party’s witness before the evidentiary hearing and outside the presence of the Commission.
 In certain circumstances, transcripts of depositions can be entered into evidence at the evidentiary hearing.
 Taking a deposition can help a party understand another party’s position, formulate responsive testimony, and prepare cross-examination.